Get to know kickass band, Sweetie

 Lily (28) is on lead vocals and guitar, Lucy (26) is our lead guitarist, Janae (24) is on vocals and bass, and Rikki (28) is on drums.

 2020 lockdown.
-Lily and I were living together in lockdown 1.0, full of heartbreak and with plenty of time and energy to kill, so we decided it was about time to learn some instruments.
-Lily enlisted Dom from Bored Shorts to teach her guitar in return for Thai food, and I was gifted a broken electric drum kit that she had put together wrong, so things naturally went pretty well straight off the bat.
-Then we asked the best drummer we knew if she would learn bass and join the band, and then Lucy joined as our gold-star “person who has played their instrument for more than two months” lead who holds everything together.
+Lily and I were living together in lockdown 1.0, full of heartbreak and with plenty of time and energy to kill, so we decided it was time to learn some instruments.
+Lily enlisted Dom from Bored Shorts to teach her guitar in return for Thai food.
+I was gifted a broken electric drum kit that she had put together wrong, so things naturally went pretty well straight off the bat.
+Then we asked the best drummer we knew if she would learn bass and join the band.
+Then Lucy joined as our gold-star "person who has played their instrument for more than two months" lead who holds everything together.

-The name “Sweetie” is definitely tongue-in-cheek.
-For me it’s a bit of a fuck you to anyone who has ever been condescending towards me on the basis of my gender.
-It’s a way of reclaiming a word which has put us down and using it to build ourselves up.
+The name "Sweetie" is definitely tongue-in-cheek.
+For me, it's a bit of a fuck you to anyone who has ever been condescending towards me on the basis of my gender.
+It's a way of reclaiming a word that has put us down and using it to build ourselves up.

 4. Describe your genre in 3 words